 - Make sure your social media accounts are business accounts.
 This way you get access to things like Instagram insights and other pieces of data.
 Besides this, explore the profiles of those who interact with your brand regularly and determine common character traits.

-2. Have the data now?
-Compile it and looks for trends and commonalities.
+2. Discovering: Have the data now?
+Look for trends and commonalities.

 As you start to figure out what type of person is more likely to interact with your brand, it’s important to ensure you have the right pieces of data in place.